-There aren't many other popular websites similar to LinkedIn out there, as LinkedIn is somewhat specialized in terms of its target audience of companies and business professionals.
+There aren't many other popular websites similar to LinkedIn.com out there, as LinkedIn is somewhat specialized in terms of its target audience of companies and business professionals.
 However, there are a few that have garnered attention from various Internet publications, and some that have some of the same great features LinkedIn has, while also offering you something unique.
 Here is our list of the five best LinkedIn competitors.

 Zerply is a relatively new LinkedIn alternative with a focus on the entertainment industry.
 Specifically, it's geared towards production staff for movies, television (both live-action and animation), and video games.
 So, it accommodates everyone from project managers to visual effects specialists, and graphic designers to cinematographers.

 It was designed to help freelance entertainment production staff move from one contract to the next (which is usually rather difficult) by providing them with a hub to show off their work and connect with people looking for their talents.
 You have to apply for membership (by showing your work credentials), but if you're fairly tech-savvy and know how to unleash your creative side – or at least know how to manage people like that – then Zerply might be for you.

 AngelList is an alternative to LinkedIn that is similar to Zerply, in that it focuses on a specific business sector.
 That sector happens to be entrepreneurs and their start-up companies (like us here at Techboomers!).
 You can apply for a job at a start-up company, or if you have one of your own, you can get the right talent on board.
 Best of all, you can use AngelList as a fundraising platform, connecting with top investment syndicates to get the money you need to get your fledgling business off the ground.
 If you've ever wanted to start your own company, AngelList is one website definitely worth exploring.